ArrMata/fs-journal/journal/06/questions.md

 09. What are ***props*** and how are they used?
 Provide an example

   > Props are pieces of data that a component can pass down to other components like a page to a component within it.
-Example would be if a Person component needs a name and age it would look like <Person name="Mason" :age="25" />
+Example would be if a Person component needs a name and age it would look like <Person :name="Mason" :age="25" />

 10. What is the Vue method used to create watchable objects such as `state` or `AppState`?